AlgoMaster Logo

 Key Constraints:

-• 1 <= digits.length <= 100 → The array can have up to 100 digits, representing a number far beyond what any primitive integer type can hold.
+• 1 <= digits.length <= 100 → The array can hold up to 100 digits, representing a number far beyond what a 64-bit integer can hold (which tops out around 19 digits).
 This rules out converting to a number, adding 1, and converting back.

 • 0 <= digits[i] <= 9 → Each element is a single digit.
-After adding 1, any digit that reaches 10 must roll over to 0 with a carry.
+After adding 1, any digit that reaches 10 rolls over to 0 with a carry.

 Approach 1: Carry Simulation (Full Loop)